curie-data-factory/redcap/README.md

 # Redcap

-Redcap is a proprietary CRF Research TOOL, Institut Curie **is NOT** propryetary and has no delegation to use or distribute this software.
-You have to be in compliance with all requirements from the Redcap owner when you use it.
-Insitut Curie cannot be responsible of the use of redcap software.
+Redcap is a proprietary CRF Research TOOL, Institut Curie **is NOT** proprietary and has no delegation to use or distribute this software.
+You must follow all requirements from the Redcap owner when you use it.
+Institut Curie cannot be responsible of the use of redcap software.

 It only gives you the definition file (Dockerfile) for the redcap runtime environment.